plyoung/plyoung.netlify/content/bgs/bgs-setup.md

 **2) Packages: TextMesh Pro**

 [TextMesh Pro](https://assetstore.unity.com/packages/essentials/beta-projects/textmesh-pro-84126) is a replacement for Unity's default UI text rendering.
 You are probably using this already.
-You should install the version from the Asset Store, not via the Unity Package Manager `menu: Window > Package Manager`.
+I suggest you use the version from the Unity Package Manager `menu: Window > Package Manager` rather than the Asset Store since that will be the version supported from the next BSG version (0.16) moving forward.
+You will need [this small patch](http://forum.plyoung.com/t/bgs-updates/4971/11) for BGS 0.15 though.

 **3) Packages: DoTween**